 BCP/DR – Business continuity planning/disaster recovery program.
-This is a business plan designed to maintain the integrity of business functions and resource reliability in the event of challenge or disaster.
-Read our blog post to learn about implementing a BCP/DR plan, or check out our BCP software.
+This is a business plan designed to maintain the integrity of business functions and resource reliability in the event of a challenge or disaster.
+Check out our BCP software.

-CONTROL – Synonymous with MITIGATION activity.
+CONTROL – A MITIGATION activity.
 A control/mitigation activity is a business process designed to neutralize one or more risks.
 See how LogicManager assists with controls and mitigations.

 ERM – Enterprise Risk Management.
 A risk management process that uncovers risk on an enterprise-wide level with a risk-based approach.
 ERM approaches differ from traditional GRC approaches in that they track progress over time, use heat maps and other reports to provide insight and transparency, and standardize the RISK ASSESSMENT process so the entire organization is using one scale.

 FFIEC – Federal Financial Institutions Examination Council.
 The FFIEC’s mission is to foster a uniform way of supervising financial institutions.
 It provides an extensive list of cybersecurity guidelines, which we cover in our eBook, FFIEC Cybersecurity.

 GRC – Governance, Risk Management, and Compliance.
 GRC is a high-level term that addresses an enterprise’s method of execution for each of its three elements.
 GRC activities are designed to increase efficiency and communication, but by separating each of its three components, GRC is inherently more “siloed” than ENTERPRISE RISK MANAGEMENT solutions.